-Using the ECS-managed Docker platform branch in Elastic Beanstalk
+Using the ECS managed Docker platform branch in Elastic Beanstalk

 Migration from Multi-container Docker on AL1

+On July 18,2022, Elastic Beanstalk set the status of all platform branches based on Amazon Linux AMI (AL1) to retired.
+Although this chapter provides configuration information for this retired platform, we strongly recommend that you migrate to the latest supported platform branch.
 If you're presently using the retired Multi-container Docker running on AL1 platform branch, you can migrate to the latest ECS Running on AL2023 platform branch.
 The latest platform branch supports all of the features from the discontinued platform branch.
 No changes to the source code are required.
 For more information, see Migrating your Elastic Beanstalk application from ECS managed Multi-container Docker on AL1 to ECS on Amazon Linux 2023.

 ECS managed Docker platform overview